-The spike in flare volume at the start of the monitoring year was due to tripping of the intermediate pressure compressors.
-Flare volumes remained low once this issue was resolved.
+The increase in flare volume at the start of the monitoring year was related to depressuring of the plant to permit maintenance of the GRI facility.
+Fuel gas use was fairly consistent throughout the period.

-Part (b) of condition 4 on both air consents requires SENZL to detail any measures that have been undertaken to improve energy efficiency.
-SENZL is working internally to reduce its greenhouse gas emissions and improve energy efficiency as required by Shell's Global Environmental Standards.
+Parts (b) and (d) of condition 4 on both air consents require SENZL to detail any measures that have been undertaken to improve energy efficiency and to reduce flaring.
+During the period under review, SENZL carried out tuning of the hot oil heater to improve plant efficiencies.
+The Company is also developing Greenhouse Gas Management Plans for its facilities, which are designed to forecast, monitor and reduce greenhouse gas emissions, and to improve energy efficiency as required by Shell's Global Environmental Standards.

-Part (d) of condition 4 on the air consents requires SENZL to detail any measures to reduce flaring.
 Shell has an internal requirement to reduce flaring and it is no longer permitted to have continuous flaring in new installations.
 As natural gas is one of the products sold by SENZL from the Pohokura Production Station it is commercially sensible to recover as much gas as possible.
 The flare has been installed in the event the plant needs to be shutdown or depressurised in an emergency situation.
 The new gas reinjection facility also allows SENZL to increase condensate production without necessitating increased flaring of surplus gas.